-7.4.11 GPI Special Functions
+7.4.9 GPI Special Functions

-There are five special input functions for which GPIs can be used.
+Special input functions for which GPIs can be used.
 There can be no more than one pin assigned to each of these functions.

-- Sequencing Timeout Source When set, the de-assertion of the GPI is treated as a fault. - Latched Statuses Clear Source When a GPO uses a latched status type (LATCH), you can configure a GPI that will clear the latched status. - Input Source for Margin Enable When this pin is asserted, all rails with margining enabled will be put in a margined state (low or high). - Input Source for Margin Low/Not-High When this pin is asserted all margined rails will be set to Margin Low as long as the Margin Enable is asserted.
-When this pin is de-asserted the rails will be set to Margin High.
+- GPI Fault Enable When set, the de-assertion of the GPI is treated as a fault. - Latched Statuses Clear Source When a GPO uses a latched status type (LATCH), a correctly configured GPI clears the latched status. - Input Source for Margin Enable When this pin is asserted, all rails with margining enabled will be put in a margined state (low or high). - Input Source for Margin Low/Not-High When this pin is asserted all margined rails will be set to Margin Low as long as the Margin Enable is asserted.
+When this pin is de-asserted the rails will be set to Margin High. - Fault Shutdown Rails See Fault Shutdown Rails. - Configured as Sequencing Debug Pin See Configured as Sequencing Debug Pin. - Configured as Fault Pin See Configured as Sequencing Debug Pin. - Enable Cold Boot Mode See Cold Boot Mode Enable.